Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_File_and_Folder_Interaction.md

 - [Forensic4cast - The Recentdocs Key in Windows 10](https://forensic4cast.com/2019/03/the-recentdocs-key-in-windows-10/)

 ## Jump Lists
 The Windows task bar (Jump List) is engineered to allow users to "jump" or access items they have frequently or recently used quickly and easily.
-This funcationality cannot only include recent media files; it must also include recent tasks.
+This functionality cannot only include recent media files; it must also include recent tasks.

 The data stored in the AutomaticDestinations folder will each have a unique file prepended with the AppID of the associated application on Windows 7 through 10 machines.
 Windows 11 contains a shortcut (.LNK) files that direct to the application, file, or directory.